Cybersecurity & Networking Seminar

 By the end of this course, students will:

-Framed with an opening and closing devotional, each two-and-a-half-hour class session comprises five thirty-minute timetables: twenty-five minutes of work followed by a five-minute break.
+Each two-and-a-half-hour class session comprises five thirty-minute timetables: twenty-five minutes of work followed by a five-minute break.
 Each timetable is dedicated either to a brief lecture, discussion topic, tutorial, in-class project, or other task.
 By allowing for these periodic breaks, the instructor otherwise expects students’ full participation and undivided attention.

 The first half of the semester focuses on basic language training and design principles.
 After Spring Break, the semester shifts to a whole-class, team-based software project.